-Ford's big-selling pickup truck uses an all-aluminum body, which saves about 700 pounds over steel.
-Engine choices include a 3.5-liter V6, 2.7- or 3.5-liter turbo V6s, and a 5.0-liter V8.
-For 2017, the 3.5-liter turbo V6 gets a 10-speed automatic.
+Ford's big-selling pickup truck has an all-aluminum body, which saves about 700 pounds over steel.
+Engine choices include a 3.5-liter V6, 2.7- and 3.5-liter turbo V6s, and a 5.0-liter V8.
+For 2017 the 3.5-liter turbo gets a 10-speed automatic and the others use a six-speed automatic.
 We tested the 2.7- and 3.5-liter turbo engines, and each delivered abundant power.
 In our tests the 2.7 got 17 mpg overall, 1 mpg better than the turbo 3.5.
 The 2.7 is also surprisingly quicker from 0 to 60 mph.
 The cabin is very quiet, but the ride is jittery and handling is rather ponderous.
-New safety offerings include lane-departure warning and blind-spot detection.
+Safety offerings include forward-collision warning and blind-spot monitoring.
 Other notable features include a 360-degree-view camera and integrated loading ramps.
 Reliability has dropped to below average.